Register your Off-Highway Vehicle today! Learn more

-Riding area is in High Desert with sagebrush.
-Area is actively grazed by livestock.
-Large mountain with a canyon (Raspberry Canyon) that bisects the Northern and Southern loops.
+This riding area is in high desert with large rock outcrops and sparse vegetation besides sagebrush.
+The area is actively grazed by livestock.
+A large mountain with a canyon (Raspberry Canyon) bisects the Northern and Southern loops.
 Trails climb up into some Juniper and Pinyon pine woodlands.

 Trails are suitable for UTV use.
-Mostly narrow two-track trails along Northern loop and wider trails in southern loop.
+These are mostly narrow two-track trails along Northern loop and wider trails in southern loop.
 There are some active mining operations to the south but a through road is open to public use.
-There are some steep climbs and descents.
-Use caution when driving down because there are multiple sharp/blind curves that may result in rolling.
+Visitors may encounter some steep climbs and descents, as well as multiple sharp/blind curves that may result in rolling.
 Run time for both loops is approx. 4 hrs.

 Land Manager: Bureau of Land Management